top of page

 Curious About Cupping?

 When you think about cupping, you probably think about those well-known, red, circular marks, but it is much more than that.
 The art of cupping has been around for many years!
-So why all the interest in it now?
+So what's it all about?

 The History of Cupping?